Setting Up and Running a Group

 - Health & Safety Policy

 - Safeguarding Policy

-Once you become a member of Communities 1st you will gain access to a number of model policies that you can tailor to your needs.
+Once you become a member of Communities 1st you will gain access to several model policies that you can tailor to your needs.

 A group may wish to open a charity bank account.
 It is always worth shopping around for the best advice on this.

-We can give you advice around finances or we can signpost you to an organisation who can help.
+We can give you advice around finances or we can signpost you to an organisation that can help.

 Funding & Fundraising: